thedges/PSRecordSearch/README.md

 * <b>Card Header Label</b> - Label to put at top of record next to image.
 * <b>LDS Icon for Card</b> - An image to show for the record card.
 This uses the icons that are details [here](https://www.lightningdesignsystem.com/icons/).
 Just find your icon.
 Not the group and name.
 For example the email icon in the Action Icons group would have a string of "action:email".

-Screenshot inside community.
-Just enter search string and hit 'enter'.
+<b>Screenshot inside community.
+Just enter search string and hit 'enter'.</b>

 ![alt text](https://github.com/thedges/PSRecordSearch/blob/master/Screenshot-Search.png "Community Sample")

-Screenshot of Community Builder and component options.
+<b>Screenshot of Community Builder and component options.</b>

 ![alt text](https://github.com/thedges/PSRecordSearch/blob/master/Screenshot-Community-Builder.png "Community Builder")

 <a href="https://githubsfdeploy.herokuapp.com">